-Musician with italian origin, Irene Malizia works in Vienna as violinist, composer and teacher.
-She got the master's degree in Violin, in Composition, in Instrumental didactic and pedagogy, the Postgraduate in electroacoustic composition and the diploma for the Orff-Schulwerk-Method.
+Angelo Tatone graduated with a bachelor's degree in jazz music (improvising, composing and arranging) and with a master's degree in jazz guitar, both with Honour.
+Furthermore, he graduated with both artistic and pedagogical diplomas in jazz & pop guitar.
+During his studies he took part in the Erasmus program and in the WWM (Working With Music).
+He is currently the Orff-Schulwerk-Method.
 She plays as soloist, in ensembles and in symphony orchestras.
 As composer she has a lot of performances and she work for the Doblinger publishing house.
 She is study coordinator of Jam Music Lab Private University and Conservatory, where she is also lecturer for harmony, music theory and violin.
 She founded, together with the guitarist Angelo Tatone, the musical brand "Variando musica".
 She is very involved with educational projects for violin and composition with children and students, as well in musical and didactic research.
 Her projects have already been presented in many European Platforms like EPARM (Porto), HARP (Manchester), ESTA (Neckarsulm), CEMPE (Oslo), in form of presentations and/or workshops.